kwhat/legume/README.md

-# Legume: Multi-thread job manager and daemon for beanstalkd
+# Legume: Multi-thread Job Manager and Daemon

 Creating and managing a pool of workers for parallel processing can be a challenging endeavor.
-Fortunately, Legume provides a simple interface for creating a pool to track currently running workers, and adjust the pool size based on job load.
-The daemon also offers user, group and priority switching for complete control of the forked processes.
+Fortunately, Legume provides a lightweight php-pthread implementation capable of connecting to different queues.
+Currently only beanstalkd is supported, however RabbitMQ support will be added in the future.
+The legume job manager is capable of scaling the number of running workers based on queue demand and will only take jobs it has capacity to process.
+Legume also supports high concurrency with low overhead.
+The only limiting factor will be the load of the jobs themselves.

 ## Usage
-This project has two usage paths, one for running the daemon, and one for queueing worker jobs.
+This project has two usage paths, one for running the daemon, and one for creating and queueing jobs.

 ### Daemon Control
 The daemon manager can be accessed via `./bin/legumed --help`.